noah-alvarado/pacific/TASK_LIST.md

 - [ ] Highlight available positions when moving game piece
 - [ ] Drag and drop piece
 - [ ] Snappable + highlighted locations during drag-and-drop
+- [ ] Make GamePiece reactive, no props other than a piece id